mondok/hshtg/README.md

 You can get these credentials by creating a new [Twitter application](https://apps.twitter.com/) then going under the "Keys and Access Tokens" area to generate the required keys.

+If you try to start the server without the environment variables set, the application will prompt you to set them up on the spot.
+If you choose to do so, it will ask you for your keys and create a .env file in the root directory.

 ## Running the Server
 First checkout this repository to your local machine.
 Next, run `bundle install` to install any dependencies.
 To run the API, simply execute `ruby hshtg.rb`.
 The default port is 3000.
 Case sensitive matching is off by default.